jselmani/Cyclops/README.md

 ### Business Statement

 Currently, pilots require a certain number of inflight hours before they are able to receive their piloting license.
 This is a very costly procedure since fuel is very expensive and could be dangerous since an untrained pilot would be in control of the aircraft.
 Dr. Coleshill has requested our team to learn the capabilities of a Virtual Reality Headset, the Oculus Rift, and create a project that allows him to learn and understand the exact capabilities of the Oculus Rift with ease.
 He is interested in administering a safe environment for both Professors and Students, with an end goal of providing the same experience to the pilot "on the ground" that they would receive in the cockpit "in the air".
 This safe environment would decrease the dangers and costs that are involved with training a new pilot.
+This environment will be rendered as a Scene (what is displayed to the user via the Oculus Rift) to engage the pilot in a cockpit setting, but in a cost-effective environment.
 Virtual reality technology is relatively new and our group has never worked with the technology before.
 Therefore, we will be maintaining a relatively lower level of complexity in order to ensure project completion.
 Our task is to generate a series of components to meet the requirements of the research project.
 These components consist of customized scenes (the VR and desktop environments) such as the user interface and the cockpit (preferably a Static Cockpit) which would be designed and implemented using Unity's Game Engine, a Database to store data (User, Sensor Data, Timestamp), and software that will extract accelerometer and gyroscope data from the VR Headset and its peripheral device.

 In order to aid Dr. Coleshill in his research, he requires technology that can process sensor information in real-time.
 By doing so, he will be able to understand what and where the User is looking at, and how often.
 With vast amounts of data being stored, it can be extracted for review where Dr. Coleshill can establish patterns in the flight and analyze the data accordingly on a per user basis.

-In order to have a seamless and proper collaboration, each group member will be tasked on working on a particular portion of the project to lighten the workload.
+To cut down on development time, each group member will be tasked on working on a particular portion of the project to lighten the workload.
 Should any group members become overwhelmed, it is agreed upon that aid will be provided from group members and our client as well.
 Our project has several requirements, and are as follows.

 ### Overall System Requirements
 The project must solve the problem that our team has been tasked with and must meet certain requirements in order to be deemed successful.